chairfull/GodotEasyEditorButtons/README.md

 # Changes
 - 1.2
 	- Added `@dropdown`
+	- Changed `menubar` to use `/Name` pattern instead of `@Name` for new top level buttons.
-	- Removed `class_name Decorator` so it doesn't clash with any one.
+	- Removed global class name `class_name Decorator` so no clashing with anyone.
 - 1.1
 	- Added `@editor_menubar`